Learning Plan for Quick Mastery

 Greedy Algorithm

-For general algorithmic problems, it is necessary to exhaustively search all possible solutions to find the optimal one.
+In general algorithm problems, you need to use brute-force to exhaust all solutions to find the optimal one.

-However, for some problems, if you fully utilize the available information, you can find the optimal solution without resorting to brute-force enumeration.
-This property is called the greedy choice property, and the algorithm that leverages it is called the greedy algorithm.
+However, in certain algorithm problems, if you make full use of available information, you can find the optimal solution without exhausting all possibilities.
+This is known as the greedy choice property, and such algorithms are called greedy algorithms.

-Therefore, the greedy algorithm does not have a fixed pattern.
-The key lies in careful observation to determine whether the available information can be fully utilized to eliminate some solutions that are unlikely to be optimal in advance.
+Therefore, greedy algorithms do not have a fixed pattern.
+The key is careful observation to see if you can fully utilize the information to eliminate some possibilities that cannot be the optimal solution in advance.

 Divide and Conquer Algorithm